 Want to stay in the mountains on your Vermont vacation?
 Check out Trekaroo’s Top 10 Family Activities for a Stellar Smuggler’s Notch Summer.

-8. Appreciate the Fall Foliage on the Walking Trails at Ethan Allen Homestead
+8. Appreciate the Trails & Fall Foliage at Ethan Allen Homestead

 From cheese to maple syrup, lots of food is simply better tasting and fresher in Vermont.
 Across the state of Vermont, factories open their doors to visitors to show them how products are made.
 If you have a sweet tooth (or there’s one in your family), you’ll want to make a stop at Lake Champlain Chocolates.